 Goodwill is recorded when the purchase price paid for an acquisition exceeds the fair value of the net identified tangible and intangible assets acquired.
 We evaluate goodwill for impairment annually or more frequently when an event occurs or circumstances change that indicate that the carrying value may not be recoverable.
-We test goodwill for impairment by first comparing the fair value of our reporting unit to its carrying value.
-If the fair value is determined to be less than the carrying value, a second step is performed to measure the amount of impairment loss.
-On January 1, 2020, we performed our annual evaluation of goodwill impairment and determined that the estimated fair value of our reporting unit significantly exceeded its carrying value.
+We test goodwill for impairment by comparing the fair value of our reporting unit to its carrying value.
+If the fair value is determined to be less than the carrying value, an impairment charge would be recognized.
+On January 1, 2021, we performed our annual evaluation of goodwill impairment and determined that the estimated fair value of our reporting unit significantly exceeded its carrying value.